 They all are solid-state electronic components that enable fast communication between the camera and the lens.
 By replacing mechanical parts with electronic data-transfer control, Canon lenses are capable of achieving higher-speed autofocus and precision aperture control.

-The EF mount, for use with Canon’s full-frame (24 x 36mm) and APS-C (22.3 x 14.9mm) format DSLRs.
+For use with Canon’s full-frame (24 x 36mm) and APS-C (22.3 x 14.9mm) format DSLRs.
 Because the Canon EF lenses are designed to cover full-frame sensors, they can also be used on APS-C DSLRs, which have smaller (1.6x crop factor) surface areas.

-The EF-S mount, for use exclusively with Canon’s APS-C format DSLRs.
+for use exclusively with Canon’s APS-C format DSLRs.
 Using mounting EF-S lenses on full-frame EF mounts—is not possible because the image circles of EF-S lenses are smaller than the circle size needed to cover a full-frame sensor.

-The EF-M mount, designed for use exclusively with Canon EOS M mirrorless cameras.
+designed for use exclusively with Canon EOS M mirrorless cameras.
 Though EF-S and EF-M lenses are both designed to cover the same APS-C format image field, they are entirely different in design and cannot be used interchangeably.

-TS -Tilt Shift Lens
+- TS -Tilt-Shift Lens

 A tilt-shift or perspective-control lens is a specialized lens that has the ability to moderately rotate the image focal plane with a pitch or yaw, as well as skew the image perspective.
 This is possible by additional design features that allow the lens to physically tilt, shift, and rotate.
 The Tilt-Shift Lens has three types of Movements.
 The first one is the shift movement, where the lens moves parallel to its original axis, the second movement is the tilt, where the lens moves around a pivot to make an angle with its original axis, and The third movement is the rotation of the lens, this allows you to shift and tilt the lens not only vertically or horizontally, but at any plan.